Perl/perl5/README.md

 ## Is this branch going to be released?

 No, this branch should not be released as it.
-It's a primer to give the opportunity to experience what could feels like `Perl 7`.
+It's a primer to give the Perl community the opportunity to experience what could feels like `Perl 7`.

 ## Is it going to be merged to blead?